Wandering past an old cathedral wall

 As ogres thrust their wild tongues to the sky,

-I paused beneath one hellion beast to ask,
+I paused beneath one hellion jowl to ask,

 Do they sin, these sentinels on high?